YesWiki/yeswiki-extension-multideletepages/docs/en/README.md

 # Extension multideletepages

-This extension creates the action `multideletepages`.
+This extension creates the action `multideletepages` and handler `/filescleaning`.